vyse12138/vyse12138/README.md

 ## Hi there, I'm Yulei <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

-I'm a software engineering student from Swinburne, frontend development is what I'm passionate about.
+I'm a bachelor of software engineering student from Swinburne Uni.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

-If you happen to speak Chinese, you can also call me 小诸.
+You can find out more about me on my [homepage](https://yuleiz.com/).

-:D
+If you happen to speak Chinese, you can also call me 小诸 (xiǎo zhū) and find me on [掘金](https://juejin.cn/user/1407794523416350/posts).

 <br/>

 ## My Skill Set